rskulles/proompt_survivors/README.md

 # proompt_survivors
-A survivors type game made entirely with prompts.
+A survivors type game where the code is made entirely with prompts.